mg2239/connect-4/README.md

 The game of Connect Four, written in OCaml.

 ## Installation
+This game plays through a Makefile, so Windows users will need to run through WSL.
+Required OCaml packages: ```ocamlbuild```, ```ocamlfind```
+1. Install OCaml
+2. Install required packages
-Just download and unzip the files!
+3. Download and unzip the files

 ## Running the game
 In the directory with your terminal, type ```make play```.